Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Captain-Thaumaturge* (Rival)

-The captain-thaumaturge is one of the miltia's most useful and deadly threats, whether in the heat of out-all battle, where they may send a bolt of unlight sizzling through an enemy of the state, or in intelligence and surveillance, detecting far away conversations using communicator thaumaturgy, or indeed any number of acts of thaumaturgic aid to the militia's functions.
+The captain-thaumaturge is one of the militia's most useful and deadly threats, whether in the heat of out-all battle, where they may send a bolt of unlight sizzling through an enemy of the state, or in intelligence and surveillance, detecting far away conversations using communicator thaumaturgy, or indeed any number of acts of thaumaturgic aid to the militia's functions.

 *Combat/Social/General Power Level*: 4/1/4